-To divide a PDF or a Powerpoint into a certain number of pages:
+To divide a PDF or a Powerpoint file into a certain number of pages:

-- Choose how you want to split the file - all or just specific pages and click Extract: Extracting pages
+- Choose how you want to split the file - all or just specific pages and click Extract.

 Expanded pages will appear right under the original file.
 If there is no need in the original file you can delete it - all extracted pages will stay on the board.

-To pin a particular page of the document on the board click Pin in the context menu and choose Set current as start.
-Every time you open the board, this page will set as the first one:
+To pin a particular page of a document on a board, switch to this page on the document's context menu, select Pin, and choose Set current as start.
+Every time you open the board, this page will be set as the first one.